angular/bower-material/README.md

-This repository is used for publishing the AngularJS Material v1.x library and localized installs using `npm`.
-The component source-code for this library is in the [AngularJS Material repository](https://github.com/angular/material).
+This repository publishes the AngularJS Material v1.x library and localized installs using `npm`.
+You can find the component source-code for this library in the [AngularJS Material repository](https://github.com/angular/material).

 > Please file issues and pull requests against that `angular/material` repository only.
-Do not file issues here on the deployment repository.
+Do not file issues here on the publishing repository.

 ## Layouts and SCSS